interledger-deprecated/tutorials/letter-shop/index.md

 ## What's next?

-There are a number of other tutorials that build on this one (some are still a work in progress).

-If you look at the Ledger Plugin Interface documentation you'll see there are a few functions we didn't cover here such as `sendRequest( message:Message )` which are critical to more complex Interledger payments.
-These will be covered in more detail in later tutorials along with concepts such as quoting and some of the other application layer protocols that have been developed on top of ILP.
+In the next tutorial, called 'http-ilp', we will add more features to this `Pay` header: [next tutorial](../http-ilp)

-If you read the paragraphs above, you will have seen quite a few new words; see the glossary in [IL-RFC-19, draft 1](https://interledger.org/rfcs/0019-glossary/draft-1.html) as a reference if you forget some of them.
+Also, if you read the paragraphs above, you will have seen quite a few new words; see the glossary in [IL-RFC-19, draft 1](https://interledger.org/rfcs/0019-glossary/draft-1.html) as a reference if you forget some of them.